-Defining the Area of Interest and the Extent of the Wildland-Urban Interface
+Determining the Area of Interest (AOI) and the spatial extent of the Wildland-Urban Interface

-Determining the Area of Interest (AOI) and the spatial extent of the Wildland-Urban Interface (WUI) that exists within and adjacent to a local authority or First Nations administrative boundary is an important step to establishing the extent of where the CWRP actions will apply and where Crown Land WRR activities will occur.
+(WUI) that exists within and adjacent to a local government or First Nations administrative boundary is an important step to establishing the extent of where the CWRP actions will apply and where Crown Land WRR activities will occur.

-Establishing the Area of Interest
+3.5.1 Establishing the Area of Interest

-The AOI for a CWRP includes all the area that lies within the municipal boundary, regional district boundary, or First Nations land including First Nation reserve land, land owned by a Treaty First Nation (as defined by the Interpretation Act) within treaty settlement lands, or land under the authority of an Indigenous National Government boundary.
+The AOI for a CWRP includes the area that lies within the municipal boundary, regional district boundary, or First Nations land, including First Nation reserve land, land owned by a Treaty First Nation (as defined by the Interpretation Act) within treaty settlement lands, or land under the authority of an Indigenous National Government boundary.
 The AOI should reflect how the community is organized and how it approaches other similar planning projects within its jurisdictional boundaries.
 When communities are located close together and are geographically aligned, a "regional" approach may be most effective.

-For regional districts this could be the boundary of an electoral area that encompasses multiple communities.
+For regional districts this could be the boundary of an electoral area that encompasses multiple unincorporated communities.
 This mimics a municipal boundary approach and has been successful in some areas of the province to gain efficiencies.